 You can create a stunning frame within a frame effect by leaving your frame underexposed.
-It’s a technique you should use if you’re shooting an outdoor scene through a window.
+It’s a technique you should turn to if you’re shooting an outdoor scene through a window.
 Adjusting your exposure for the frame will result in a landscape that looks overexposed.

 Create Depth in Your Image

 Photographic framing emphasizes depth.
 You can accentuate this effect by adopting a shallow depth of field and keeping your foreground frame in focus.
 Using more than one frame can also add depth.